fernando-romulo-silva/image-converter-job/README.md

 ## Project status

-I use this project to learn new technologies related to microservices.
-In this case, the image convert.
-So it'll get new things all time.
+I use this project to learn new technologies related to spring batch

 tesseract --version